JDACS4C-IMPROVE/tCNNS-Project/READMEs/Model.md

 ## Data and preprocessing
 CCL omics data and treatment response data (IC50) were downloaded from the GDSC website.
-Refer to [Data](Data.md) for more info regarding the raw data provided with the original GraphDRP model repo and preprocessing scripts allowing to generate ML data for model training and testing.
+Refer to [Data](Data.md) for more info regarding the raw data provided with the original tCNNS model repo and preprocessing scripts allowing to generate ML data for model training and testing.

 ## Evaluation